- WHAT SHOULD YOU KNOW ABOUT THE CONSUMER PROTECTOR?

 - Completed complaint forms must be signed by the complainant.

-- The Trade and Industry Advisors would refer the complaint to the Consumer Protector, provided mediation avenues and proceedings have failed.
+- The Trade and Industry Advisors would refer the complaint to the Consumer Protector, provided mediation avenues and proceedings have been exhausted and have failed.

 WHAT INFORMATION AND DOCUMENTS MUST BE SUBMITTED WITH THE COMPLAINT FORM?